Terms and Conditions

 - Claims will not be entertained on merchandise that has been cut and/or installed when visible defects are present.

 - Claims for a damaged shipment, lost or delayed should be filed by the dealer against the carrier, unless it shipped pre-paid.
-If shipment went pre-paid you have 10 days from the invoice date to file a claim with Kane Carpet, if no claim is filed within this time frame you will be responsible for filing a claim with the carrier.
+If shipment went pre-paid you have 5 days after delivery to file a claim with Kane Carpet.
 The manufacturer is not responsible for any accrued storage charges, reconsignments or redelivery fees.

 - Improper installation is not grounds for a claim against the manufacturer.
 The “Standard for Installation of Textile Floor covering Materials” (CRI-104 & 105) is the ONLY carpet installation technique accepted.
 Evidence that these specifications were not adhered to is basis for disallowance of a claim.
 In addition, see our seaming instructions and installation video on our website (www.kanecarpet.com) under “Installation & Maintenance”.